abaez35/CSProgram/README.md

 # How do I approach developing programs?
 What Agile processes do I hope to incorporate into my future development work?

 I approach development programs by clearly identifying the goal of my program and what functions are needed to achieve it.
 I will need to gather information about the user needs and the expected features and create a project plan.
-The agile processes I hope to incorporate into my future development work would be daily stand
+The agile processes I hope to incorporate into my future development work would be a daily stand, prioritizing user stories based on requirements that have been given through feedback from stakeholders.
+I would also like to foster a collaborative team culture where everyone is encouraged to contribute and give feedback throughout the entire process.

 # What does it mean to be a good team member in software development?